 Rosés are the product of blending these whites and reds before the wine is bottled.
 In France, only Champagne producers can make Rosés in this fashion.

-The accidental production of Champagne was probably one of the greatest things to happen to the world’s wine industry.
-With great complexity and uniqueness, Champagne will forever be the drink of celebration.
+The accidental production of Champagne was probably one of the most extraordinary things to happen to the world’s wine industry.
+As a result, champagne will forever be the icon of celebration and joy.